kubedb/docs/docs/guides/mariadb/volume-expansion/maxscale.md

 # MaxScale Volume Expansion

-This guide will show you how to use `KubeDB` Enterprise operator to expand the volume of MaxScale server.
+This guide will show you how to use `KubeDB` Ops-manager operator to expand the volume of MaxScale server.

 ## Before You Begin